osalvador/tapiGen2/README.md

 That's it, one line!
 Granted there are many more lines behind the scenes, but you did not have to write them nor must you maintain them.
 Errors are handled, maintenance is easier, and if everyone uses this function, performance is better.
-In fact, if you're using Oracle 11g, the function cache will be used for subsequent calls.
+If you're using Oracle 11g, the function cache will be used for subsequent calls.

 <a name="watsNew"></a>
 ## What's New in tapiGen2

 tapiGen2 uses the template engine [tePLSQL](https://github.com/osalvador/tePLSQL) that simplifies the creation of code and allows it to be easily customizable.

 It also adds new features to the generated API, and some of them are modified.
-Now , as an option, the framework [ logger ]( https://github.com/oraopensource/logger ) is used for exception handling
+Now, as an option, the framework [ logger ]( https://github.com/oraopensource/logger ) is used for exception handling

-Also it includes:
+Also, it includes:

   - Single column primary key restriction has been deleted.
 Now the primary key can contain from 0 to N columns.
 If the table has no primary key, parameter `unique_key` must be not null.
   - The `tt` PIPELINED function has been implemented.
-This, returns an array of records and standardizes access to the tables, without losing the ability to make queries directly.
+This returns an array of records and standardizes access to the tables, without losing the ability to make queries directly.
   - DML operations, based on the rowid, have been created to facilitate their use by API clients. `upd_rowid`, `web_upd_rowid`, `del_rowid` and `web_del_rowid`
   - Audit columns will be injected as parameters and won't be mandatory.
   - Tables won't require a sequence restriction.
 In case that the used table has one, the code will have to be modified to add the `nextval()` statement.
 Under construction.